MZinsser/PubTator-API-Wrapper/README.md

 Functions to retrieve and process annotations with PubTator API

-These are functions that I wrote to help me use the PubMed and PubTator Central APIs.
+This is code that I wrote to help me use the PubMed and PubTator Central APIs.

 My main use case for this "wrapper" was to take a single search term (e.g. "heart failure") and automatically create a dataframe that contains each resulting PMID from PubMed, along with each Disease annotated in that PMID by PubTator Central,